The Wave (2019 film)

-The Wave is a 2019 American film science fiction thriller film directed by Gille Klabin distributed by Epic Pictures.
+The Wave is a 2019 American science fiction thriller film directed by Gille Klabin and distributed by Epic Pictures.

+Frank, a self-absorbed insurance lawyer in a passionless marriage, goes out to a bar on a Tuesday night with his friend Jeff, to celebrate a sure promotion the next day.
+When he takes a hallucinogen, he finds himself bouncing around in time and space having terrible adventures.
+In doing so, he learns important lessons about himself and about the nature of the universe.

 Plot

 Frank, an insurance lawyer, finds disqualifying information in the $4M insurance policy of a fireman who died from a heart attack.
-His co-worker Jeff invites him to celebrate the night before his presentation to the company board, which he eventually accepts after a tense evening with his wife.
+It guarantees him a raise and promotion, which he needs because he and his wife Cheryl have been lavishly overspending.
+His co-worker Jeff invites him to celebrate the night before his presentation to the company board, which he eventually accepts after a tense evening with Cheryl.

-The two men visit club El Madrid where Frank briefly meets a homeless man bathing in the bathroom sink.
-Frank and Jeff share drinks with two women, Natalie and Theresa, and the four of them go to a house party where Frank and Theresa are offered a hallucinogen by a man named Aeolus.
+The two men visit club El Madrid, where Frank briefly meets a friendly homeless man bathing in the bathroom sink.
+Frank and Jeff share drinks with two women, Natalie and Theresa.
+Frank is attracted to Theresa, though she disapproves of his being a corporate lawyer who bankrupts and dispossesses families from their homes, which Frank thinks they deserve if they lavishly overspend.
+The four of them go to a house party, where Frank and Theresa agree to try a hallucinogen offered by a man named Aeolus.

 Theresa administers the drug to Frank with a kiss, causing him to instantly black out and wake up alone the next morning.
-As Frank attempts to make sense of his situation and find his wallet, a family enters the house and calls the police on him, as he runs out the back door.
-Frank makes it back to his house without any money by convincing a passing cab driver to take him home for a much larger fare.
-At home, he argues with his wife Cheryl about the smell of perfume on his shirt as he hastily dresses for work.
+As Frank attempts to make sense of his situation and find his wallet, a family enters the house and calls the police on him.
+He runs out the back door and, though his wallet is gone, he waves down a passing taxi.
+He convinces the cab driver to take him home, promising a much larger fare.
+At home, he argues with a furious Cheryl about the smell of perfume on his shirt as he hastily dresses for work.

-Upon slamming a bedroom door to protect himself from an alarm clock thrown by Cheryl, Frank discovers he's been transported to his office, where he is greeted by Jeff and escorted to the board meeting.
-Frank presents the insurance claim information to a happy board, but is immediately met with disturbing visions of the board reacting demonically to the $4M policy denial.
+He slams the bedroom door to protect himself when Cheryl throws an alarm clock — one of many clocks which will teleport him around as he hallucinates.
+Frank is transported to his office, where he is greeted by Jeff and hurried to the board meeting.
+Frank presents the insurance claim information to the board members, but is immediately met with disturbing visions of them reacting with satanic glee to the $4M policy denial.
 He goes to the bathroom to throw up, and agrees with Jeff that he is likely still high.